- Exhaustion and fatigue

 - Problems with coordination and memory

 - Staying Active During Your Flight - It's tough to move in such a small space, but any movement can keep your blood flowing and help you feel a little less cramped and tight.
 Get up and walk around if you can or, if that's not an option, try isometric exercises.
-Squeeze your glutes 20 times, contract your abs and hold for as long as you can or do leg extensions if you have the leg room.
+Squeeze your glutes, contract your abs or do leg extensions if you have the leg room.
+Quick in-flight workout:

 There's not much research on the best exercise to reduce jet lag, so listen to your body and do what feels best.
 High intensity cardio may be out of the question when you're exhausted and your body feels like it weighs twice as much as it normally does.
 If that's the case, try a light body weight workout, a walk or some stretching exercises and remember you'll be back to your old self in a few days.